dyhes/zulip/docs/production/deployment.md

 1. As root, run `/home/zulip/deployments/current/scripts/zulip-puppet-apply`.
 This
-   will convert Zulip's main `nginx` configuration file to allow HTTP instead of HTTPS.
+   will convert Aloha's main `nginx` configuration file to allow HTTP instead of HTTPS.

-1. Finally, restart the Zulip server, using `/home/zulip/deployments/current/scripts/restart-server`.
+1. Finally, restart the Aloha server, using `/home/zulip/deployments/current/scripts/restart-server`.

-#### Configuring Zulip to trust proxies
+#### Configuring Aloha to trust proxies

-Before placing Zulip behind a reverse proxy, it needs to be configured to trust the client IP addresses that the proxy reports via the `X-Forwarded-For` header.
+Before placing Aloha behind a reverse proxy, it needs to be configured to trust the client IP addresses that the proxy reports via the `X-Forwarded-For` header.
 This is important to have accurate IP addresses in server logs, as well as in notification emails which are sent to end users.
-Zulip doesn't default to trusting all `X-Forwarded-For` headers, because doing so would allow clients to spoof any IP address; we specify which IP addresses are the Zulip server's incoming proxies, so we know how much of the `X-Forwarded-For` header to trust.
+Aloha doesn't default to trusting all `X-Forwarded-For` headers, because doing so would allow clients to spoof any IP address; we specify which IP addresses are the Aloha server's incoming proxies, so we know how much of the `X-Forwarded-For` header to trust.

-1. Determine the IP addresses of all reverse proxies you are setting up, as seen from the Zulip host.
+1. Determine the IP addresses of all reverse proxies you are setting up, as seen from the Aloha host.
 Depending on your network setup, these may not be the same as the public IP addresses of the reverse proxies.
 These can also be IP address ranges, as expressed in CIDR notation.